This week’s fascinating pictures from Mansfield and Ashfield’s past

 Take a trip down memory lane with these fabulous bygone snaps from Mansfield and Ashfield.

 If you have any photos which you think our readers would like to see, send them to: newsdesk@chad.co.uk.
-Check back next week to see some great snaps of Red Nose Day events from 1989.
+Check back next week to see some more great snaps from 1989.

-1989: These children from Forest Town Primary School have enjoyed choosing a book from the mobile library.
-Whats your favourite book?
+1989: A fabulous bygone snap featuring four clergymen busking in Sutton-in-Ashfield for Red Nose Day.
+Did you see them and if so what were they singing?

 jpimedia